qwqe198/Extend-the-Universeng-/docs/buyables.md

 Buyables are usually things that can be bought multiple times with scaling costs.
 They come with optional buttons that can be used for respeccing or selling buyables, among other things.

-The amount of a buyable owned is a `ExpantaNum`.
+The amount of a buyable owned is a `OmegaNum`.

 Useful functions for dealing with buyables and implementing their effects:

 - getBuyableAmount(layer, id): get the amount of the buyable the player has
+- addBuyables(layer, id, amount): add to the amount of the buyable
 - setBuyableAmount(layer, id, amount): set the amount of the buyable the player has
 - buyableEffect(layer, id): Returns the current effects of the buyable, if any.